Luolc/leetcode-program/README.md

 ## Setup

+### Fork and Clone

+Just fork and clone this repository.

+### Project Configure

 To appease your custom needs, there are several constants in `core/constant.py` that could be set.

-- `USERNAME`: Change this to your GitHub account.
+- `USERNAME`: You **HAVE TO** change this to your GitHub account, otherwise the GitHub related service would fail.
 - `CRON_CONFIG`: You could set how many tasks to create each day.

+The solutions should be placed in `res/solutions/`.
+Each question has a directory named as its number.
+You could delete all the solutions I created and start writing yours.

+### Travis-CI Settings

+- Turn on this repository on your Travis-CI.
+- Add an environment variable `GITHUB_TOKEN` with the value of your [GitHub OAuth token](https://github.com/settings/tokens).
+- Turn on daily cron jobs for this repository.

 ## Usage

-There are some useful utilities to save you from the boring tasks.
+There are some useful utilities that save you from the boring tasks.

 ### Fetch LeetCode Algorithm Problems